ZVMarina/social-network-react/README.md

 ### Improvement plans

 1. Optimize the site for viewing on screens from 320 pixels to infinity.
+2. Add Page 404

 ### Link to GitHub Pages